 Michael Olson, Ph.D.
 2013, One year Lecturer, Loyola University Chicago, "Kant's Transcendental and Metaphysical Idealism"

 Rebecca Steiner Goldner, Ph.D.
-2013, Villanova University, Visiting Assistant Professor, Augustine and Culture Seminar Program.
+2013, (tenure-track), St. John's College, Annapolis, MD.
 "Lived Flesh: Touch and Embodiment in Aristotle's de Anima"

 Jacob Wortman, Ph.D.
 2013 "The Ecstatic Character of Being: The Intricate Interrelationship Between the Later Heidegger and the Later Merleau-Ponty"